glynester/project-snowflake/README.md

 # Makers Final PROJECT i-min.co.uk (I'm In)
 ###(secret development name "PROJECT SNOWFLAKE")

-## Summary
+## The Concept

-A browser-based application to allow users to collaborate on gainful pursuits in their local area.
+Many people like the idea of giving back to the local community, but aren't able to commit to a long term role or don't know where to look.

+"I'm In" serves as a platform to link up people who want to give back to their community with one-off opportunities to do so (think clearing up the local park, helping out at a food bank for a day, etc.).

 A user can list projects and also volunteer for projects.
 Projects are displayed on a map allowing a user to select accessible projects.

+The site also incorporates a crowdsourcing element, with project organisers setting a minimum number of volunteers required for the project to go ahead.

 ## Setup